redhat-developer/mapt/docs/aws/fedora.md

 Flags:
       --airgap                       if this flag is set the host will be created as airgap machine.
 Access will done through a bastion
-      --conn-details-output string   path to export host connection information (host, username and privateKey) -h, --help                         help for create
+      --arch string                  architecture for the machine.
+Allowed x86_64 or arm64 (default "x86_64") --conn-details-output string   path to export host connection information (host, username and privateKey) -h, --help                         help for create
       --spot                         if this flag is set the host will be created only on the region set by the AWS Env (AWS_DEFAULT_REGION)
-      --tags stringToString          tags to add on each resource (--tags name1=value1,name2=value2) (default []) --version string               version for the Fedora Cloud OS (default "39")
+      --tags stringToString          tags to add on each resource (--tags name1=value1,name2=value2) (default []) --version string               version for the Fedora Cloud OS (default "40") --vm-types strings             set an specific set of vm-types.
+Note vm-type should match requested arch.
+Also if --spot flag is used set at least 3 types

 Global Flags:
       --backed-url string     backed for stack state.
 Can be a local path with format file:///path/subpath or s3 s3://existing-bucket